gerad/nodeunit-dsl/README.md

 You can run all the tests:

+    > nodeunit-dsl *.js --its "tasty"
+    apple.js
-    > nodeunit-dsl apples.js --test "the apple is tasty" with an apple
+      an apple
-      with summer
+      summer season
-        with hunger
+      hunger
-          the apple is tasty
+        ✔ tasty
+    fugi.js
-    with a fugi apple
+      a fugi apple
+      summer season
-      with no hunger
+      no hunger
-        the apple is tasty
+      ✔ tasty

 Or run all the matching contexts:

-    > nodeunit-dsl apples.js --with "no hunger"
+    > nodeunit-dsl *.js --has "no hunger"
+    apple.js
-    with an apple
+      an apple
-      with summer
-        with no hunger
+      no hunger
+        summer
+          ✔ not tasty
+        spring
+          ✔ not tasty
+        winter
+          ✔ not tasty
+        fall
-          the apple is not tasty
+          ✔ not tasty
+    fugi.js
-    with a fugi apple
+      a fugi apple
+      summer season
-      with no hunger
+      no hunger
-        the apple is tasty
+      ✔ tasty

 Or do both:

-    > nodeunit-dsl apples.js --with "no hunger" --test "the apple is tasty" with a fugi apple
+    > nodeunit-dsl *.js --has "no hunger" --its "tasty" fugi.js
+      a fugi apple
+      summer season
-      with no hunger
+      no hunger
-        the apple is tasty
+      ✔ tasty

 How 'bout them apples? `:-)`